interledger/open-payments-example/README.md

-> [!NOTE]
+> [!WARNING]
 > This repository is archived.
-You can find the updated peer-to-peer payment example for the Open Payment Node client at the [open-payments-node](https://github.com/interledger/open-payments-node/tree/main/examples/peer-to-peer) repository.
+You can find the updated peer-to-peer payment example for the Open Payments Node client at the [open-payments-node](https://github.com/interledger/open-payments-node/tree/main/examples/peer-to-peer) repository.

 # Open Payments Example